 The SA State Population Health Conference is the premier developmental opportunity for emerging public health researchers and practitioners to present their work to a local audience.

-We look forward to welcoming you in October.
+We look forward to welcoming you in December.

-Chair of the 2017 Conference Organising Committee
+Chair of the 2018 Conference Organising Committee

 CEO, South Australian Council of Social Service